-Implant Dentures: Permanently attached to the jaw using several dental implants, implant secured dentures provide the highest rate of patient satisfaction- and a stable solution.
+Implant Dentures: Permanently attached to the jaw using several dental implants, implant-secured dentures provide the highest rate of patient satisfaction- and a stable solution.

-Whenever possible, we will recommend securing your denture or partial denture with dental implants.
+Whenever possible, we recommend securing your denture or partial denture with dental implants.
 Using dental implants to secure an appliance such as a dental bridge affords several key dental health benefits:

-Most denture teeth are made of either acrylic resin (plastic) or porcelain. though both are good options, acrylic dentures tend to be stronger, are easier to fit and adjust, are lighter in weight, and also cost less than porcelain.
+Most denture teeth are made of either acrylic resin (plastic) or porcelain.
+Though both are good options, acrylic dentures tend to be stronger, are easier to fit and adjust, are lighter in weight, and cost less than porcelain.
 However, porcelain dentures tend to last longer and have less wear on them over time than acrylic.
 This means you will have to replace the porcelain dentures less often, while you may have to replace acrylic dentures every 5 to 8 years.

 Regular visits to your local family dentist will help make for a longer-lasting product and keep you from experiencing problems with your dentures.
-We can make sure they continue to fit comfortably and stay in good condition.
+We can ensure they continue to fit comfortably and stay in good condition.
 However, just like regular teeth, dentures will have natural wear and your dentist will recommend when it’s time to replace or reline them.

-Homecare is also important in the longevity of your dentures.
+Home care is also important in the longevity of your dentures.
 According to the Canadian Dental Association dentures need to be cleaned every day, just like regular teeth, to prevent plaque and tartar buildup.
 Daily denture cleaning will help prevent staining on your dentures, bad breath, and gum problems like gingivitis and gum disease.
-You can clean dentures by removing them from your mouth, rinsing them off to remove food particles, and then using a denture brush to gently brush with denture cleaner or mild soap.
+You can clean dentures by removing them from your mouth, rinsing them off to remove food particles, and then using a denture brush to brush with denture cleaner or mild soap gently.
 It’s recommended NOT to use regular toothpaste to clean dentures as it is too abrasive.
 Rinse well with water before putting them back in your mouth.
 You will also want to clean your gums and brush your natural teeth as well, as part of your daily oral maintenance.